tonycanale/CoMiRe_BiometricsPaper/Tutorial.md

 ![](Analysis_files/figure-markdown_github-ascii_identifiers/risk-1.png)

-The notable increment of the risk function at low--dose exposures suggests conservative benchmark doses.
-This can be confirmed by looking at the BMD<sub>*q*</sub> expressed as a function of *q*.
+The notable increment of the risk function at low-dose exposures suggests conservative benchmark doses.
+This is confirmed by looking at the BMD<sub>*q*</sub> expressed as a function of *q*.
 The latter can be obtained with the function `BMD()` which extracts estimates for the benchmark dose related to a given risk function for differente values of risk *q*.

 A graphical representation of the BMD<sub>*q*</sub> for the different values of *q* can be obtained with